Draw districts by population size

 - Close all the tables and save your plan.

 Run the Compactness test

-Compactness is one of the primary redistricting criteria analysts consider when redrawing political boundaries.
+Compactness is one of the redistricting criteria analysts consider when redrawing political boundaries.
 Most states require districts to be compact; unfortunately, many states don't define or detail their own compactness standards, so there's no one definition for compactness.

 However, over time, scholars have produced more than 30 mathematical formulas determining compactness.
-Redistricting Online uses seven of those formulas, which include the Reock Test (compares the ratio of district area to a circle), Perimeter (calculates the perimeter and reports results in miles), and Polsby-Popper (compares the district perimeter to a circle).
+Esri Redistricting uses seven of those formulas, which include the Reock Test (compares the ratio of district area to a circle), Perimeter (calculates the perimeter and reports results in miles), and Polsby-Popper (compares the district perimeter to a circle).
 Each test has its own scoring system.
 Each formula has its advantages and disadvantages.

 - In the Analysis group, click Compactness Tests.